 Activities & Programs

-The Wellness Committee, chaired by Assistant Dean/Director of the Counseling Center Stacey Pearson-Wharton, coordinates Winans Center activities and programs, which may include:
+The Wellness Committee, chaired by Dean of Health and Wellness and Director of the Counseling Center Stacey Pearson-Wharton, coordinates Winans Center activities and programs, which may include:

 - Koru mindfulness

 - Yoga and meditation